clementchadebec/pyraug/README.md

-Then the :class:`~pyraug.pipelines.TrainingPipeline` can be launched by running:
+Then the `TrainingPipeline` can be launched by running:

 ```python
 >>> from pyraug.pipelines import TrainingPipeline